DatabricksFactory/databricks-migration/README.md

 - Option (true/false) for Storage account deployment (Default value is true)
 - Option (true/false) for Key Vault deployment (Default value is true)
 - Option (true/false) for Event Hub deployment (Default value is true)
-- Event Hub Namespace
+- Event Hub Namespace (Default value is 'Standard')
-- Storage account name
+- Storage account name (Default value is random unique string)
-- Container name
+- Container name (Default value is 'data')
-- Identity Name for post deployment script
+- Identity Name for post deployment script (Default value is 'PostDeploymentScriptuserAssignedName')
-- Unique Suffix
+- Unique Suffix (Default value is random unique string)
-- URI for post deployment powershell script for deploying cluster, notebook and pipeline.
+- URI for post deployment powershell script for deploying cluster, notebook and pipeline (Default value is raw git link)
-- Time Zone
+- Time Zone (utcNow)
-- Databricks token lifetime
+- Databricks token lifetime (Default value is 1200)
-- Name of the Databricks cluster
+- Name of the Databricks cluster (Default value is 'dbcluster')
-- Cluster Spark version
+- Cluster Spark version (Default value is '11.3.x-scala2.12')
-- Cluster terminates after specified minutes of inactivity
+- Cluster terminates after specified minutes of inactivity (Default value is 30)
-- Number of worker nodes
+- Number of worker nodes (Default value is 2)
-- Type of worker node
+- Type of worker node (Default value is 'Standard_DS3_v2')
-- Type of driver node
+- Type of driver node (Default value is 'Standard_DS3_v2')
-- Max number of retries
+- Max number of retries (Default value is 15)
-- Interval between each retries in seconds
+- Interval between each retries in seconds (Default value is 60)
-- Path of the notebook to be uploaded
+- Path of the notebook to be uploaded (Default value is raw git link)

 The deployment can take a few minutes to complete.
 When it finishes, you see a message that includes the result: